Investor Directory

 The Greater Coachella Valley Chamber of Commerce is a regional chamber formed in 2016 to support a diverse business community that spans nearly forty-five miles, serving the needs of nearly half a million year-round residents and over a million visitors each year.
 As a business membership organization, they are supported through the generous investment and support of our members.
 They strive to enhance the overall business climate for their membership by being a catalyst for local commerce through their economic development programs, a convener of elected officials, business professionals and thought leaders through their many member and public events, and a champion for the local business community through their advocacy work.
 For more information, visit gcvcc.org.

-Riverside County Economic Development Agency
+Riverside County Office of Economic Development

-The Riverside County Economic Development Association increases jobs, wages, and capital investment in the heart of Southern California.
+The Riverside County Office of Economic Development increases jobs, wages, and capital investment in the heart of Southern California.
 Specifically, the EDA’s mission is to (a) enhance the economic position of the county, (b) enhance the economic position of the county residents, (c) maintain the environment, (d) improve quality of life, (e) encourage business growth, (f) build a positive business climate, (g) develop a trained workforce, (h) improve existing communities, (i) offer a variety of housing opportunities, and (j) provide cultural and entertainment activities.
-For more information, visit rivcoeda.org.
+For more information, visit rivcoed.org.

 EDUCATION